Soyalguien2324/My-terminal-enviroment/README.md

 p10k configure
 ```

-Copy the zshrc and paste the content in ~/.zshrc
+Copy the zshrc and paste the content in *~/.zshrc*.
+Open the *~/.config/nvim/init.vim* file and do :PlugInstall